 - Maintain Pressure – Monitoring tire pressure is quite likely the one thing drivers can do that can have the greatest impact not only on improving safety, but also in reducing operating costs.

 - Keep the Tail & Running Lights Operational – Running lights and tail lights must be installed on certain parts of a truck or trailer and in certain locations to maximize visibility and to ensure secure mounting.

 Some other helpful information can be found in the following Roadside Inspection Cheat Sheet – https://www.cvsa.org/wp-content/uploads/International-Roadcheck-Vehicle-Inspection-Cheatsheet.pdf

-The 2020 CVSA International Roadcheck took place September 9-11 and the focus was on the driver requirements category of a roadside inspection.
+The 2021 CVSA International Roadcheck took place May 4-6 and the focus was on both the hours of service and lighting categories of a roadside inspection.

-The total number of out-of-service vehicle violations from Canada, Mexico and the U.S. were 12,254 during the Roadcheck last year.
+The total number of out-of-service vehicle violations from Canada, Mexico and the U.S. were 9,691 during the Roadcheck last year.
 Braking systems, tires and lights were the top three vehicle out-of-service violations issued.
-The top driver out-of-service violations were hours of service, other (moving violations, cell phone use, etc.) and wrong class license.
-The following are the complete results of the 2020 International Roadcheck – https://www.cvsa.org/news/2020-roadcheck-results/
+The top driver out-of-service violations were hours of service, wrong class license and “other”.
+The following are the complete results of the 2021 International Roadcheck – https://www.cvsa.org/news/2021-roadcheck-results/

 The annual International Roadcheck is designed to bring attention to driver and vehicle safety requirements that must be followed every day in order to keep our roads safe.
 If all drivers can create a routine of focusing on road safety and what is required of them, it will go a long way in reducing accidents and saving lives.